SkyTemple/skytemple-files/skytemple_files/graphics/dpla/README.rst

 The name is not official.

+A DPLA file can not have more than 32 colors.
+In fact it should always have exactly 32.

 The file can only be found SIR0 wrapped in the dungeon.bin file.
 The pointers point to the start of each color entry.